crudspa/crudspa/doc/Overview/Architecture.md

 Crudspa gives .NET developers a strong starting architecture for that class of software.
 It provides a coherent default shape for Blazor WebAssembly clients, SignalR-based service boundaries, shared C# contracts, and SQL Server-backed data work so teams can focus on domain behavior instead of rebuilding the same foundation for each solution.

-The repository teaches that architecture in layers. `Framework.Core` establishes the shell, contracts, wrappers, and service boundary. `Content.Design` and `Content.Display` show how authored content layers onto that foundation. `Framework.Jobs` adds scheduling and worker-host patterns for background work.
+The repository teaches that architecture in layers. `Framework.Core` establishes the shell, contracts, wrappers, and service boundary. `Content.Design`, `Content.Display`, and `Content.Messaging` show how authored content, runtime experiences, forums, campaigns, and message delivery layer onto that foundation. `Framework.Jobs` and `Content.Jobs` add scheduling, worker-host patterns, population refresh, and message delivery actions.
 The larger domain modules show how those ideas hold up in broader solutions.

 The architecture is organized along two axes: